Signus/irra/README.md

 # IRRA
-IRRA Stands for Incident Response Readiness Assessment, and is built as a questionnaire system to quantitatively determine whether organizations are prepared for incidents.
+IRRA stands for Incident Response Readiness Assessment, and is built as a questionnaire system to quantitatively determine whether organizations are prepared for incidents.

 ### Organization
 IRRA is built with a structure in mind to assess "areas" in which organizations are prepared.
 The core components of IRRA are: